nai-ken-ten-kai/nai-ken-ten-kai.github.io/README.md

 # Nai Ken Kai (内見会)

-An interactive art exhibition at the historic Ichida Residence in Tokyo, organized by Tokyo University of the Arts - Global Art Practice (GAP).
+A Free Open House at the historic Ichida Residence in Tokyo, organized by Tokyo University of the Arts - Global Art Practice (GAP).

 ## About the Exhibition